ReMastered: Who Killed Jam Master Jay?

 ReMastered: Who Killed Jam Master Jay? is a 2018 documentary film about the killing of Run DMC's Jam Master Jay, who was shot in a Jamaica, Queens recording studio in 2002.

 Premise

 The documentary looks into the case of when DJ Jam Master Jay was killed at the age of 37.
 Despite six witnesses present at the scene of the crime, no one has ever been convicted.
-Jam Master Jay's friends and family speculates about the circumstances of the late DJ's unsolved murder.
+Jam Master Jay's friends and family speculate about the circumstances of the late DJ's unsolved murder.